IoOziT/Instamint-SDV/README.md

    ```

 3. Instamint uses PostgreSQL as its database.
 Make sure you have pgAdmin installed and create a database named "Instamint".
+To be able to execute the command, make sure you have Node.js installed on your machine.

 4. In your IDE's terminal, install all project dependencies by running:
    ```